 In the new Studio, you would select very similar settings.
-You would select the same Audience, Duration (i.e. Run Time), check Email and Push, set the sender to your desired email, and even customize the text.
-You would then choose Optimize or Hybrid to mimic the Awareness Goal.
+You would select the same audience, duration (i.e. Run Time), check Email and Push, set the sender to your desired email, and even customize the text.
+You would then enable both Optimized Delivery and/or Automatic Retargeting to mimic the Awareness Goal.

 In both cases, the emails and push notifications will not start going out until you click Publish.
-If you want the first email/push to go out at the time of publishing, choose the Hybrid Engine.
-If you want to maximize the power of Orchestration, choose the Optimize Engine - the first notification will go out at an optimal time for your end-users.
+If you want the first email/push to go out at the time of publishing, choose Automatic Retargeting ONLY.
+If you want to maximize the power of Engagement Boost, enable both Optimized Delivery and Automatic Retargeting or Optimized Delivery ONLY (no retargeting attempts) - the first notification will go out at an optimal time for your end-users.